joaomilho/ruby_sinatra_showcase/README.md

 See the git commit log for the steps.
 The code will improve and some odd looking parts are there to show common problems(and solutions to them) in API-Client Software.
+We did not use a bunch of magic helper libraries from the very start, to show the road you will have to go.
+The decision whether to use external libs or building own ones is up to you.
+We'll leave lots of room for improvements in here.

-We used ruby for its readability.
-Non-Ruby developers are also welcome to read because the problems we face(API-client wise) are common, no matter matter what framework or language you are using.
+Non-Ruby developers are also welcome to read because the problems we face (API-client wise) are common, no matter matter what framework or language you are using.
+Ruby is really readable, so give it a try.

 ## Dependencies